hardikroutray/hardikroutray/README.md

 - 😄 Hello, Welcome to my github page!
-I'm a Ph.D. candidate in physics working on the CMS experiment at Large Hadron Collider (LHC) @ CERN.
+I have a Ph.D. in physics obtained from working on the CMS experiment at Large Hadron Collider (LHC) @ CERN.
 I have worked on multiple projects in particle physics.
 You'll find some of my work here!

 - 🌱 One of the latest project I'm involved in belongs to the field of quantum computing where I study modifications of BB84 cryptography protocol.
 Also check out the app I made [here!](https://bb84-cloning.herokuapp.com/)